turnbaughlab/AmpliconSeq/wetlab_protocols/2_PrimaryPCR.md

 - [ ] Optically clear Plate Seals (Biorad Microseal ‘B’ #MSB1001)
 - [ ] DMSO for PCR (Sigma D8418-50mL)
 - [ ] SYBR Green I (Sigma S9430 - 10,000x stock) - diluted 10x in DMSO to 1000x
-- [ ] KAPA HiFi Hot Start PCR kit (KAPA KK2502) - **order your own. may need to order 2 depending on number of samples to cover indexing reactions**
+- [ ] E7630L Library Quant Kit for Illumina (E7630L) - **order your own.
+500 rxns each. may need to order 2 depending on number of samples to cover indexing reactions**
 - [ ] PCR primers of choice at 100µM (see Table 1)
 - [ ] Nuclease-free H2O (Life Tech 0977-023)